trigger/trigger/README.rst

 + Each point release of Trigger is maintained as a tag branch.
 If you require a specific Trigger version, refer to these.

-The best way to get started is to read the documentation hosted by `Read the Docs <http://readthedocs.org>`_ at `http://trigger.readthedocs.org <http://trigger.readthedocs.org>`_.
-There you will find everything you need to get going including usage examples, installation and configuration instructions, and more!